Jump to a section:

 - If you are scheduling your exam after the registration deadline for a specific exam window, there is a $50 late fee and there may be limited testing availability.

 Please note that these fees are for the exams only.
-There is a separate $50 credential activation fee, $20 certificate fee, and annual ACAT renewal fees to maintain your credentials.
+There is a separate $50 credential activation fee, $20 certificate fee and annual ACAT renewal fees to maintain earned ACAT credentials.
+More details on annual renewal fees can be found here.

 Scheduling Your Exam

-ACAT computer-based exams are offered at Castle Testing Centers across North America.
-Locate your testing city here.
+ACAT computer-based exams are offered at Scantron Testing Centers across North America twice a year.

 Each credential has study materials available for purchase by the National Society of Accountants.* A detailed list of study materials can be found here.